ewjay/fapiwiki/FAPI_Meeting_Notes_2017-01-18.rst

 * Service catalog: discovery API.
 * John pointed out that we should stick with OpenID Connect discovery as much as possible.
 GSMA tried to centralize it but it was a complete failure and they are now having to re-work everything using Connect's distributed discovery capability and client registration.
 GSMA's centralized approach collapsed pretty quickly under its own weight.
 * GSMA is now trying to use the software statement for client registration.
 The advantage of the software statement is that it can include constrained registration information whereas the certificate can only provide who they are.
 For references, see Modrna list and draft specs.
+* Timewise, for transactional APIs, they are aiming to provide an alpha API at the end of May, beta by the end of July, then testing phase follows.
+It is a very demanding schedule.
+Under PSD2, while it starts in January 2018, the technical standards does not apply at least a year but in UK OBS, January 2018 is seen as a hard deadline where Banks will have financial consequences if they do not have it ready.
+60 people are now employed (funded by banks) by the IE so they will probably deliver it.
+The concern is that it is not going to be very well thought about specs.

 JP Fintech Association (Nat)
 -----------------------------